Discover the Best Nike Air Max 1 Colorways

 Nike Air Max 1 QS “Turf Pack – Milano” (2013)

 Celebrating three of the greatest European cities – London, Milan, and Paris – Nike has decided that this pack of twelve sneakers had to be spread over four per city.
 Out of all of them, this Air Max 1 stands out the most.
+It is for sure one of the best looking Nike Air Max 1.

 Its tonal upper is drawn in hues of light brown with contrasting accents in pink around the outsole and sock liner.
 Sure, its shape may not be the best, but it sure is a beautiful pair.
+This is surely one of the best Nike Air Max 1 colorways.

 (Image Credit: SweetSoles)